INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 ### 1. Nodes

-#### Overview

-Nodes server the foundation of a blockchain network.
+Nodes serve as the foundation of a blockchain network.
 They're individual computers or devices that participate in the network by maintaining, validating, and broadcasting the distributed ledger.
 Nodes work collaboratively to ensure the integrity, security, and synchronization of the blockchain, making it decentralized and resilient against failure and attack.

 #### Types of Nodes

-- **Full Nodes**:
-  - **Description**: Store the entire history of the blockchain, including all blocks and transactions since the genesis block.
+- **Full Nodes**: Store the entire history of the blockchain, including all blocks and transactions since the genesis block.
   - **Features**:
     - **Complete Ledger Maintenance**: Download and verify every block and transaction, ensuring they comply with the consensus rules.
     - **Independent Validation**: Independently validate transactions and blocks without relying on external sources.